 Austin package bomb attacks timeline

+Austin police are reminding residents to remain "vigilant" after announcing a suspected "serial bomber," identified as a 24-year-old white male, died after a confrontation with police overnight Wednesday.
+Officials warn the suspect could have set up other explosive devices prior to his death.

-Police are on high alert in Texas after a string of package deliveries have left at least two people dead and several others injured after explosions rocked their homes.
+Over the past three weeks, a string of package deliveries left at least two people dead and several others injured after explosions rocked their homes.

 The first explosion unfolded on March 2, killing 39-year-old Anthony Stephan House after a "device" exploded on the front porch of his Austin home.
 The blast was investigated initially as a suspicious death, and later as a homicide.